FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01-redux.md

 If you're still a bit fuzzy on Redux when the lab starts, take some time to watch Dan Abramov's [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux) video series.

-Following that, try adding a second module to your grocery store app.
-Add a module for the bakery or deli department, along with some corresponding actions for reconciling, adjusting, and explaining the stock for that department.
-Be creative!

-After you complete the lab activity, keep working on Boomtown.
+Once you comfortable with Redux's foundational concepts, keep working on Boomtown.
 We'll be adding Redux to it shortly.

 ---